 - attend (guest) lectures from experts from the business community, government bodies and NGOs

-- participate in a pressure cooker, during which students will work on a real-life case
+- participate in a 3 day pressure cooker, during which students will work on real-life cases

 - integrate technological, economic, sustainability and developmental perspectives

-- put their acquired expertise into practice during a field assignment (internship) abroad.
+- put their acquired expertise into practice during a field assignment (internship) in the Netherlands or abroad.
 During the 2018-2020 editions our students have gone to work on challening projects in Kenya, Uganda, Suriname, Malaysia, Ghana, Suriname, Curacao and Cambodia.
 (Please read the corona proviso and latest updates here)

 Join our program!